 It’s foods originating from

-• plants,
+- plants,

-• animals,
+- animals,

-• microorganisms,
+- microorganisms,

-• cell cultures,
+- cell cultures,

-• minerals, etc.,
+- minerals, etc.,

-• specific categories of foods (insects, vitamins, minerals, food supplements, etc.),
+- specific categories of foods (insects, vitamins, minerals, food supplements, etc.),

-• foods resulting from production processes and practices, and state of the art technologies (e.g. nanomaterials, intentionally modified or new molecular structure,),
+- foods resulting from production processes and practices, and state-of-the-art technologies (e.g. nanomaterials, intentionally modified or new molecular structure,),

 2. Established Union list of authorized Novel Foods

-A list containing all authorized Novel Foods permitted to market in the EU.
-For future Novel Food authorization, new Novel Food products will be added to the Union list by means of Commission implementing regulations.
-Once a Novel Food is added to the Union list, then it is automatically considered as being authorized and it can be placed in the European Union market.
+For future Novel Food authorization, the Commission implementing regulations will add new Novel Food products to the Union list.
+Once a Novel Food is on the Union list, it automatically obtains authorization and can be placed in the European Union market.

 3. Generic authorizations of Novel Foods

-Under the new regulation, all authorizations (new and old) are generic as opposed to the applicant-specific.
-This means that any sponsor/food business operator can place an authorized Novel Food on the European Union market, provided the authorized conditions of use, labeling requirements, and specifications are kept similar to the original product.
+Any sponsor or food business operator can place an authorized Novel Food on the European Union market.
+They must maintain the authorized conditions of use, labeling requirements, and specifications similar to the original product.

 4. A simplified, centralized authorization procedure